 I am sure that you will realize, reading this article, that you already do many things, without knowing, that are excellent ways to boost your child’s language.
 However, you may realize that in the midst of our busy life, we don’t leave much time for our children to speak.

 Here are some attitudes and strategies that can help promote communication and to which you should pay attention to on a daily basis.

 First, get down on your child’s level.

 Lean towards them, sit them on the counter or on cushions, sit next to them on the floor or on the couch.
 It is much nicer to talk to someone when you can see their face.
 By speaking to your child at eye level, they will be in a better position to look up to you as a model because they will be able to look at your mouth and see how you place it to pronounce the sounds.
 That way, you will keep them focused and expect them to look at you.
 They will feel important because you are talking directly to them, and because you are paying attention to what they say.

 Adjust your language.

 Speak slowly, clearly.
 Use short and simple sentences without using baby talk.
 If I ask a three-year-old child: “Would you like to eat a good red apple that we picked yesterday?”
-I am not at his level.
+I am not at their level.
 In general, it is recommended to keep your language simple yet slightly more complicated than what the child is normally capable of.
 For example, if the child usually expresses something with two words “Want juice!” you can say: “You want juice?”
 Feel free to change the tone of your voice.

 This also applies to the overly fast or complicated requests that we make.
-Remember that it is very important to respect the child’s level and his development stage.
+Remember that it is very important to respect the child’s level and their development stage.
 For example, the sentence: “Come change your diaper my darling, we are going to your grandma’s house for dinner” would be far too complex for a three year old child.
 It contains too many elements.